Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge Theory of hybrid Landau-Ginzburg models

-To state the extended version of Conjecture \ref{conj:Extended KKP}, we introduce another Hodge numbers coming from the monoodromies associated to $h:Y \to \C^N$.
-We provide the de Rham theoretic description similar to ones in Section \ref{Sec:Hodge 2 comp}.
-The main difference is that we should work over a simplicial variety (See Appendix \ref{Appendix MHC}).
+To state the extended version of Conjecture \ref{conj:KKP Hodge numbers smooth}, we introduce another set of Hodge LG numbers coming from the monodromies associated to $h:Y \to \C^N$.
+We provide the de Rham theoretic description by using simplicial methods (See Appendix \ref{Appendix MHC}).

 Fix $I \subset \{1, \dots, N\}$.
 For all $i \in I$, we write the intersection of the boundary divisors $D_{f_i}$'s as $D_{\infty, I}$ and set $g_i=1/f_i$.
 For $p \in \Z_{\geq 0}$, $q_I=(q_1,\cdots, q_{|I|}) \in \Z^{|I|}_{\geq 0}$, we construct a multi-filtered complex $((A_{f_I}^{\bullet, \underline{\bullet}}),L_\bullet, F^\bullet, d_0, \{d_i\}_{i\in I})$ as follows: